 Lenders follow guidelines set by government agencies and loan approval guidelines vary depending on the loan program and terms.
 Some lenders have overlays on top of set guidelines, which often we see our Loan Originators close loans that others cannot.
 The two major factors on an approval are based on your ability to repay the loan and value of the property.

-Income/Employment Check Will the income suffice to meet lending guidlines for the loan program?
+Will your income suffice to meet lending guidelines for the loan program?
 Loan program guidelines are set to evaluate income and debts.

-Credit Check What is your revolving debts?
+What are your revolving debts?
 What is your score?
 Your credit report will be reviewed in order to determine a debt to income ratio and any lapses or delays in payments, which are considered to be explained.